Livin’ that Vape Life, oh how good it feels.

 Desktop vapes plug into an outlet for power and are designed for use at home, and they’re generally not that convenient to transport.
 Some of the best models are the Volcano, Herbalizer, Plenty and Cloud EVO.

 Portable models are smaller, cordless and usually powered by rechargeable batteries.
 There are some vape pens available for dry herb, but most are used with either wax & oil concentrates or e-liquids.
-Good portables include the Pax, Firefly, Crafty and Magic-Flight Launch Box.
+Check out this YouTube video to find the best portable vaporizer for you.

 Vaporizer pens designed for use with wax and oil concentrates are also very popular.
 Some of these closely resemble the look and feel of e-cig or e-liquid pens, but the atomizer or coil where you place your material is a bit different.
 Some pens you may have heard of include the G Pen, Cloud V, and Dr Dabber.